 Matriz de Valoración Foro de Discusión Oral (10 puntos) The discussion board allows you to expose your point of view and to react to your classmates perspectives as well.
 In the course, we are going to have voice and written forums corresponding to the workshop.
 Therefore, it is important that your participation be active and that it involve critical thinking skills, as they are an important element of the course.

-Please click on the Silabario/Syllabus link to see the rubric as reference for the value given to electronic discussions or discussion board /discussion forums.
-Class participation will be assessed every time that you participate in class discussions, submit your work on time, and respond to other classmates as required by the course guidelines.

 In each forum of discussion, you must participate for a minimum of three (3) times.
 Intervention 1: Original contribution, Intervention 2: Contribution related to the content of a classmate, and Intervention 3: Contribution to the remarks of a second classmate.

-Presentaciones con audio:
+Presentaciones con audio

 Apéndice F / Appendix F